phetsims/phet-info/checklists/code_review_checklist.md

 var thoughts = happy ?
 ‘I am happy’ : ‘I am not happy :(’;
 ```

 - [ ] Naming for Property values:  All AXON/Property instances should be declared with the suffix `Property`.
-For instance, if a visible property is added, it should have the name `visibleProperty` instead of simply `visible`.
+For example, if a visible property is added, it should have the name `visibleProperty` instead of simply `visible`.
 This will guarantee consistency with Properties created by PropertySet, and help to avoid confusion with primitive (non-Property) values.

 - [ ] Line comments should be preceded by a blank line.
-For instance:
+For example:

 ```js
 // Randomly choose an existing crystal to possibly bond to